aptx113/Foody/README.md

 </p>

 <p align="center">
-Foody is a demo application based on modern Android application tech-stacks and MVVM architecture.<br>This project is for focusing especially on the new library Hilt of implementing dependency injection.<br>
+Foody is a sample food recipes application based on modern Android application tech-stacks and MVVM architecture.<br>This project is for focusing especially on the new library Hilt of implementing dependency injection.<br>
 Also fetching data from the network and integrating persisted data in the database via repository pattern.
 </p>